vvscode/docs/docs/verification/verification-for-ios/verification-ios-callout-verification.md

 ---
-title: "Callout Verification"
+title: Callout Verification
-excerpt: ""
+excerpt: ''
 ---
 Verification of a phone number is performed in one step: a PSTN call to the end-user phone is placed and a text-to-speech or recorded voice will instruct the end-user to press a digit.